evrythng/examples/README.md

 tutorials
 =========

-Tutorials and examples to work with the EVRYTHNG cloud
+Tutorials and examples to work with the EVRYTHNG cloud.